mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 #### Add the Kit

-mParticle's GA4 integration requires that you add the mParticle GA4 Kit to your iOS or Android app.
+mParticle's GA4 integration requires that you add the mParticle GA4 Kit to your iOS/tvOS or Android app.

-mParticle publishes the GA4 kit as separate iOS and Android libraries which have a transitive dependency on the mParticle core libraries.
+mParticle publishes the GA4 kit as separate iOS/tvOS and Android libraries which have a transitive dependency on the mParticle core libraries.
 You can add them to your app via Carthage, Cocoapods, or Gradle:

 :::code-selector-block
 ~~~ruby